AlxHnr/chicken-builder/README.md

 ### ch-program

-This is comparable to [ch-module](#ch-module), but with the difference that the source file will not be treated as an unit. \*.import.scm and \*.types files will not be generated for ch-programs.
-Every ch-program will be build and linked into "build/file-name", where filename is the name of the file with its extension removed.
+This is comparable to [ch-module](#ch-module), but with some differences: the source file will not be treated as a unit and neither \*.import.scm nor
+\*.types files will be emitted.
 Ch-programs must be in the src/ directory.

 ```scheme
 (ch-program